alisdair/maximum/src/building-team-time-zone-ember-data-and-the-slack-api/index.md

 This test fails, but I only knew how to write it because I'd already designed and written my method.
 So it's not test-first, it's not red-green-refactor, but it is test driven development.
 Or at least it's my version of it.

-To make this test fail, I need to implement buildURL.
+To make this test fail, I need to implement `buildURL`.
 And now is the point at which I fall back into the normal testing loop.
-In this case, I wanted the test to pass as quickly as possible, so I wrote a really simple stub implementation of buildURL:
+In this case, I wanted the test to pass as quickly as possible, so I wrote a really simple stub implementation of `buildURL`:

 ```javascript
 buildURL: function(modelName, suffix) {